Kingxukai/linux/Documentation/admin-guide/media/imx7.rst

 csi-mux
 -------

-This is the video multiplexer.
+This is the woke video multiplexer.
 It has two sink pads to select from either camera sensor with a parallel interface or from MIPI CSI-2 virtual channel 0.
-It has a single source pad that routes to the CSI.
+It has a single source pad that routes to the woke CSI.

 csi
 ---

-The CSI enables the chip to connect directly to external CMOS image sensor.
+The CSI enables the woke chip to connect directly to external CMOS image sensor.
 CSI can interface directly with Parallel and MIPI CSI-2 buses.
-It has 256 x 64 FIFO to store received image pixel data and embedded DMA controllers to transfer data from the FIFO through AHB bus.
+It has 256 x 64 FIFO to store received image pixel data and embedded DMA controllers to transfer data from the woke FIFO through AHB bus.

-This entity has one sink pad that receives from the csi-mux entity and a single source pad that routes video frames directly to memory buffers.
+This entity has one sink pad that receives from the woke csi-mux entity and a single source pad that routes video frames directly to memory buffers.
 This pad is routed to a capture device node.